-The job was to photograph garden furniture and fencing products using the grounds of the Madeley Court Hotel as a location setting and back drop.
-I was originally approached for this shoot by Utopia Consultants whom were representing their own client, The Grange.
-They knew I had experience in this area of photography and was also familiar with the clients brochures and marketing materials.
-From the initial briefing I understood that I had two days photography maximum with a great deal of products to cover, the aim would be to use all available light from the beginning to the end of the day.
-For a little preparation I was given a copy of ‘The Grange’ product brochure and some location shots of the Madeley Court Hotel, so that I might have an idea of the site and products to cover.
+The job was to photograph garden furniture and fencing products using the grounds of the Madeley Court Hotel as a location setting and backdrop.
+I was originally approached for this shoot by Utopia Consultants who were representing their own client, The Grange.
+They knew I had experience in this area of photography and was also familiar with the client’s brochures and marketing materials.
+From the initial briefing, I understood that I had two days photography maximum with a lot of products to cover, the aim would be to use all available light from the beginning to the end of the day.
+For a little preparation, I was given a copy of ‘The Grange’ product brochure and some location shots of the Madeley Court Hotel, so that I might have an idea of the site and products to cover.

 Having formulated a shooting order the next step was to explain to the team of workmen, supplied by the Grange, in charge of set construction of my plan.
 I also discussed with Kerry, representing Utopia Consultants, in more detail what the client required from each shot in terms of set dressing and style.

 On this shoot, I used top of the range Canon EOS-IDS Mark III camera and a set of tilt/shift lenses to keep the perspective correct.
 Working with available light I also employed the use of poly boards and flags to help control and direct the light as much as possible.

 No real problems were experienced as such other than the typical British weather.
 Shooting in October towards the end of day one, the sky became grey/black very quickly and started with a few spots of rain.
 I got around this by pushing the exposure a little and adding a warm-up filter, but of course, a little later the sky opened up and that was that for the day.